reflectoring/reflectoring.github.io/_posts/solutions/logging/2018-08-03-logging-format-logback.md

 2018-08-03 | 22:07:52.860 | short                |  INFO | i.r.l.LoggingFormatTest   | ID:     5456 | This is an INFO message.
 2018-08-03 | 22:07:52.860 | short                | ERROR | i.r.l.LoggingFormatTest   | ID:  1548654 | This is an ERROR message with a very long ID.
 ```

+Actually, the ID column may still overflow if we provide a very high ID number for a log message.
+However, since we're
+controlling those IDs we can constrict them to a maximum number so that the column does not overflow.

 ## Have we Lost Information by Truncating?